 Courses are available in residence through a two-week modular format in January and July each year.
 A minimum of 18 hours must be taken in residence.
 By following the schedule of two-week courses, the candidate may complete up to 24 credits in residence within three years.
 Since the schedule introduces a new cycle of courses every four years, the candidate may complete all of his requirements through the two-week modular course schedule.
-Other regular residence courses may be allowed for this doctoral program with the prior approval of the dean of the seminary.
-Up to 12 hours of credit video/satellite instruction from BJU's Office of Extended Education may be applied with the prior approval of the dean of the seminary's Institute for Holy Land Studies.
+Other regular residence courses may be allowed for this doctoral program with theprior approval of the dean of the seminary.
+Up to 12 hours of credit from BJU's Center for Extended Education may be applied with the prior approval of the dean of the seminary or through the seminary's Institute for Holy Land Studies.

 Missionary Track-The missionary track is open only to missionaries currently serving on the foreign field.
 Twelve hours must be completed in residence, which may be completed in one or two summers (June and/or July).
-Eighteen hours of the program may be completed away from the campus through BJU's Office of Extended Education or study tours offered through the seminary.
+Eighteen hours of the program may be completed away from the campus through BJU's Center for Extended Education or study tours offered through the seminary.
 Master of Ministry candidates approved for the missionary track will consult with the dean of the seminary for the planning of their programs.

-ing core courses are required:

-20 hours of course work must be selected from the following:
+20 hours o of course work must be selected from the following:

 Min 600 Management Principles & Practices

 Min 606 Pastoral Ethics

 Min 611 Ministry Financial Management 4

 Min 632 Interp & Application in Preaching 4

 Min 633 Expository Preach from Biblical Narr4

 Min 636 Expository Preaching from OT Poetry 4

 Min 638 Expository Preaching from Prophecy 4

 Min 641 Expository Preaching from Matthew

+Min 661 Evangel/Outreach Min-Local Church

 Min 700 Pastor's Personal Life & Develop 4

 Min 708 Philosophy/Ministry of Church Music 4

+Min 711 Discipleship Training

 Min 721 Prayer/Revival in Scripture & Hist 4

-Min 741 Premarital/Marital/Family Counseling4

-Min 751 The Pastor as Crisis Counselor

-Min 771 Current Biblical/Theological Issues 4

-Min 775 Theology & Practice of Prayer 4

-of course work must be selected from the following:

-Bi 500 Teaching Bible Principles 2

-Bi 510 Denominational Doctrines

-CH 601 Church History 3

-CH 602 Church History 3

-CMn 502 Church Meeting Management 2

-CMn 534 Crisis Counseling1

-CMn 535 Premarital Counseling1

-CMn 536 Family Counseling1

-CMn 660 Foundations of Education 3

-CMn 664 Psychology of Education

-Ed 608 Philosophy of Education

-Hi 505 Reformation 3

-Hi 516 Baptist History 2

-Min 606 Pastoral Ethics

-Min 611 Ministry Financial Management 4

-Min 659 Preaching Practicum

-Min 669 Field Strategies in Missions

-Min 679 Theological Issues on Mission Field

-Min 685 Biblical Geography & Archaeology 3

-Min 697 Holy Land Studies 3

-Min 699 European Studies: Early Modern Era 3

-NT 650 New Testament Theology 3

-OT 640 Old Testament Theology

-Rel 701 Biomedical Ethics1

-Th 612 Christian Apologetics

-TOTAL
+Min 741 Premarital/Marital/Family Counseling.....4 Min 751 Current Biblical/Theological Issues......
+4 Min 771 Min 775 Theology & Practice of Prayer 4 10 hours of course work must be selected from the following: Teaching Bible Principles 2 Bi 500 Bi 510 Denominational Doctrines......2 CH 601 Church History 3 CH 602 Church History 3 CMn 502 Church Meeting Management 2 CMn 534 Crisis Counseling.....1 CMn 535 Premarital Counseling.
+1 Family Counseling.....
+1 CMn 536 CMn 660 Foundations of Education 3 CMn 664 Psychology of Education......
+3 Ed 608 Philosophy of Education......
+3 Hi 505 Hi 516 Baptist History 2 Min 606 Min 611 Ministry Financial Management 4 Min 659 Preaching Practicum 3 Field Strategies in Missions.
+3 Min 669 Min 679 Theological Issues on Mission Field 3 Min 685 Biblical Geography & Archaeology 3 Holy Land Studies 3 Min 697 Min 699 European Studies: Early Modern Era 3 NT 650 New Testament Theology 3 OT 640 Old Testament Theology......
+3 Rel 701 Biomedical Ethics.....1 Th 612 Christian Apologetics 3

-Prerequisites: A bachelor's degree from a recognized college or university.
+Prerequisites: A bachelor's degree from a recognized college or university and two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
 A Master of Arts degree or its equivalent from a recognized college or university.
 Currently serving in a full-time pastoral or missionary ministry.